 Chlorine systems: It causes about 15-20% of ozone destruction.

 Example: It can be explained by taking the example of CFCs.

 - Firstly, CFCl2 in the presence of UV light dissociates to form chlorine (Cl2).

-- Then Cl2 reacts with the ozone to produce oxygen.
+- Then, a Cl2 reacts with the ozone to produce oxygen.

-There are several other compounds that deplete ozone is primarily halons.
-Halons are the chemical compounds that are widely used in the fire extinguishers.
+Other systems: Halons are some other compounds that can also deplete ozone.
+It primarily includes chemical compounds that are widely used in the fire extinguishers.

 - Skin ageing